jweinst1/PEACE_CS61A/Classes/Function_Objects.md

 #Creating Function and Class Objects in Python

+###Function Objects

-Normally, when one wants to write a function or a class, we see examples like the following:
+Normally, when one wants to write a function or a class, it has to be written it into a py file.
+We see examples like the following:
 ```
 def row(x):
     x += 4